-Regularly cleaning your backflow burner will help a great deal since you will not have a lot of stains to remove.
+Regularly cleaning the incense residue off your backflow burner will help a great deal since you will not have a lot of stains to remove.
 It will be a simple task when you get down to it.
 If you take the time to rinse the burner off after every use will require little energy when cleaning it.

-The buildup of stains will sure be limited, and you will have a shiny backflow burner for use.
+The buildup of stains from using backflow incense cones will sure be limited, and you will have a shiny backflow burner for use.
 If not, then applying the above steps which will get you a very clean backflow burner to burn incense in your home.